liyufei227/POS_Adversarial_Training/datasets/README.md

-Universal Dependencies dataset with English and French
+Universal Dependencies dataset with English_PUD and English_EWT